 Partner your 5K registration with Special Olympics Iowa Unified Pairing program.
-This is an opportunity for IMT Des Moines Marathon athletes to “partner up” with a Special Olympic athlete and participate in the Principal 5K Road Race.
-You will have the option to register for the 5K Road Race to select that you are interested in participating in the Unified Pairing program.
-Meet your unified paired athlete before the race, and compete in the 5K Road Race together.
+This is an opportunity for IMT Des Moines Marathon athletes to “partner up” with a Special Olympic athlete and participate in the Principal 5K Road Race together.
+You will have the option to select that you are interested in participating in the Unified Pairing program during your 5K registration.
+Meet your unified paired athlete before the race.
+Have fun!
 Click here.

 Keeping Pace Podcast